 - California Health Sciences University

-- Construction of our new College of Osteopathic Medicine facility is underway on our new campus at 2500 Alluvial Avenue in Clovis, California with target completion date of early spring 2020.
-The facility includes a state-of-the-art, 90,000 square foot building with 2nd and 3rd stories offering beautiful views of the Sierra Nevada Mountain range.
-There are two, large classrooms which are well-designed for comfort and include technology enhanced features to facilitate the active-learning curriculum.
-Two unique features of our facility are the Teaching and Demonstration Kitchen, which allows students to learn the importance of proper diet in relation to good health, and the 20,000 square foot Simulation Center, which is appointed with leading edge technology and enables students to learn in a safe environment that combines technology and human-simulated experiences of real-world situations in both an outpatient 12 room clinic setting as well as a seven bed hospital wing.
+- Our new College of Osteopathic Medicine building at 2500 Alluvial Avenue in Clovis, California welcomes its inaugural class in July 2020.
+The facility includes a state-of-the-art, 90,000 square foot 3 story building offering views of the Sierra Nevada Mountain range.
+There are large classrooms which are designed for comfort and include technology–enhanced features to facilitate the active-learning curriculum.
+Unique features of our facility are the Teaching and Demonstration Kitchen, which allows students and the community to learn the importance of proper diet in relation to good health.
+The 20,000 square foot Simulation Center is appointed with leading edge technology enabling students and residents to learn in a safe environment that combines technology and simulated experiences of real-world situations in both an outpatient 12 room clinic setting as well as a seven bed hospital wing.

 Student residence options:

-CHSU-COM does not have on-campus housing; however, our region is known for our quality and affordable housing options.
-There are several thousand housing units available to rent, lease or purchase within 10 miles of the campus.
-These properties offer a wide range of rental rates ($600-$1,500/month), depending on number of bedrooms, amenities, etc. The university can provide a list of suggested properties upon request.
+CHSU-COM does not yet have on-campus housing; however, our region is known for our quality and affordable housing options.
+There are more than enough housing units available to rent, lease or purchase within a few miles of the campus.
+These properties offer a wide range of very affordable rental rates ($600-$1,500/month), depending on number of bedrooms, amenities, etc.

 - Total medical school enrollment: 196